Saturday, 20 July 2019

 The number of connected devices “clients” to the broker depends on the broker service provider.

-but the amazing part of this isn’t only the huge number of these connected devices but also any the fact that any device can get any other device’s data at any time.
+In fact, it can reach a massive number of clients those are publishing and subscribing all the time.
+But the amazing part of this isn’t only the huge number of these connected devices but also any the fact that any device can get any other device’s data at any time.
 As a result, the applications based on these quickly shared data are limitless.

 But one question here, what if you used HTTP protocol to share these data between devices?
 I would say that’s really a bad idea 😎